FAQs

 A feeling of release begins when people make that first call to Christians Against Poverty, where there is a team of specialists ready to help.
 Prayer is offered on this first phone call.

 People, like Emma, say from the moment they first call CAP that they don’t feel alone anymore.
-Mel says “it feels like you are being held up.
+Mel says “It feels like you are being held up.
 That no one’s going to let you fall.”

 When we talk to CAP clients, this is what we’re hearing: